mickael9/fac/README.rst

 Game version incompatibilities
 ------------------------------

-Mods are tied to a specific factorio version (eg 0.13, 0.14) and can only work with that version.
+Mods are tied to a specific Factorio version (e.g. 0.13, 0.14) and can only work with that version.
 A 0.14 game will refuse to load a mod made for 0.13.

-By default, `fac` will autodetect your installed factorio version and use that to filter the available commands to compatible mods.
+By default, `fac` will autodetect your installed Factorio version and use that to filter the available commands to compatible mods.

 In some cases, you might want to disable this filtering using the ``-i`` option.